dune73/test-4/tutorial-8/README.md

      72 Matched Data: /bin/bash found within ARGS:account[pass
 ```

 This looks like there is a password `/bin/bash` here.
-That is probably not the smartest choice, but nothing that should really harm us, since passwords are rarely executed.
-In fact they are hashed before they are used in the user directory.
+That is probably not the smartest choice, but nothing that should really harm us, since passwords are rarely executed like a shell script.
+In fact a decent piece of software like Drupal will hash the payload before it is used to check the identity of a user.
 So we can easily suppress this rule for the password parameter.
 Or looking forward a bit, we can expect other funny passwords to trigger all sorts of rules on the password field.
 In fact, this is another situation where it makes sense to disable a whole class of rules.
 We have multiple options.
 We can disable by tag as we've done before, or we can disable by rule ID range.
 Let's look over the various rules files for a moment:

 ```bash
 REQUEST-901-INITIALIZATION.conf